 Child Family Health International - CFHI offers Global Health Electives for Med Students and Pre-Meds and is now accepting applications for student programs.
 Students travel to Bolivia, Ecuador, India, Mexico, Hicaragua and South Africa to immerse themselves in new cultural contexts and to learn about the way healthcare is practiced and experienced worldwide.
 Students come from nearly 600 of the top universities in the U.S. and the world.
 Scholarships are available.
 Website: www.cfhi.org.

 Betty Ford Center Summer Institute - The Summer Institute for Medical Students is a unique learning experience for students to gain understanding and insight into addictive disease and the recovery process.
 Applicants will spend five days experiencing what it is like to be a patient or a family member at the Betty Ford Center.
 The program provides full scholarships for selected students which cover travel, lodging, tuition, material fees, daily transportation to and from the Center, and most meals.
-Priority deadline is January 31.
+Deadline is March 1.
 Students cannot receive credit for this experience.
 Website: www.bettyfordinstitute.org/education/summer-institute-for-medical-students.php

 Epidemiology Elective Program for Senior Medical Students - The Epidemiology Elective Program provides an introduction to preventive medicine, public health, and the principles of applied epidemiology to senior medical and veterinary students.
 Elective students have the opportunity to assist with epidemiologic investigations of infectious diseases, cancer, congenital malformations, environmental and occupational diseases, injuries, chronic diseases, and reproductive health.
 Students are assigned to one of the CDC's offices, as determined by the student's area of interest.
 Students in their 3rd year apply for a 6 to 8 week rotation in the fall or spring semester of their 4th year.
-The application opens in January.
+Deadline to apply is late February.
 Website: www.cdc.gov/epielective/

 Harvard Medical School Visiting Clerkship Program - The Minority Faculty Development Program of Harvard Medical School sponsors a Visiting Clerkship Program (VCP) for medical students, particularly African-American, Native-American and Hispanic-American students in their fourth year of medical school.
 Third-year medical students in their last quarter, who have completed core clerkships in medicine, surgery, pediatrics and obstetrics, are also eligible.
 The program will reimburse up to $400 toward the cost of traveling to and from Boston and will provide housing for participating students.
 Applications must be submitted at least 3 months before the desired rotation but no earlier than 6 months before the desired rotation.
 Website: mfdp.med.harvard.edu/dcp-programs/medicalgraduate/visiting-clerkship-program

-HEART -IM Clerkship (Humanistic Elective in Activism, Reflective Transformation, and Integrative Medicine) - HEART IM is a 4th year clerkship through the Wisconsin School of Medicine and Public Health that will provide 25 4th year medical students demonstrating an aptitude and interest in integrative medicine, social justice and activism, intentional community building, humanism, and/or personal growth a unique and wonderful way to conclude their medical school career and prepare for residency.
-Students spend the one month elective among the redwoods at Quaker Center near Santa Cruz, CA. For more information, visit www.amsa.org/members/career/heart-im/.
+HEART-IM Clerkship (Humanistic Elective in Activism, Reflective Transformation, and Integrative Medicine) - HEART IM is a 4th year clerkship through the Wisconsin School of Medicine and Public Health that will provide 25 4th year medical students demonstrating an aptitude and interest in integrative medicine, social justice and activism, intentional community building, humanism, and/or personal growth a unique and wonderful way to conclude their medical school career and prepare for residency.
+Students spend the one month elective in a cooperative living and learning environment.
+For more information, visit www.amsa.org/members/career/heart-im/.

-National Clinical Nutrition Internships - The American Medical Student Association (AMSA) and The American Society for Clinical Nutrition (ASCN) are cosponsoring nutrition internships for medical students.
+National Clinical Nutrition Internships - The American Society for Nutrition (ASN) offers nutrition internships for medical students.
 Each student will work under a recognized authority in clinical nutrition in a U.S. medical school or hospital.
 The internships will last eight weeks and will usually be scheduled in the summer, but other times may be arranged.
 Each student will receive a $2,500 stipend for the eight-week internship.
-Application deadline is usually early February.
+Deadline to apply is usually mid-March.
 Website: www.nutrition.org/education-and-professional-development/graduate-and-professional-development/clinical-nutrition-internship-program/.

 Medical Research Scholars Program (MRSP) - The MRSP is designed for rising fourth-year students (initial clinical rotations completed), but does not exclude students from earlier years in medical school who have strong research interests from applying.
 While taking a year out from medical school can present many challenges for both the student and the school, the opportunities offered by the MRSP are truly phenomenal and make the challenges worthwhile.
 During the year, students engage in a mentored basic, clinical, or translational research project that matches their professional interests, and research and career goals.
 Their research experiences are supplemented by academic activities featuring lectures by world-renowned scientists, clinical rounds featuring research patients from the NIH Clinical Center, and an interactive Journal Club addressing major issues in clinical research.
 Application cycle runs from early October - Mid-January.
 For more information, visit www.cc.nih.gov/training/mrsp/index.html.